djplaner/blog/docs/research/reflection-evaluation-and-collaboration-in-teaching/index.md

 ## REACT - What is it?

-- Goals
-- Principles
-- Process
-- About REACT

 ## Goals

 **R**eflection, **E**valuation, **a**nd **C**ollaboration in **T**eaching (REACT) seeks to improve the quality of learning and teaching at CQU by supporting a culture of innovative practice through the dissemination and adoption of project outcomes.